Complex systems — made simpler.

 Because requests often happen under time pressure, we intentionally limited:

 We optimized the flow to be completed quickly, accepting reduced flexibility as a tradeoff.
-The assumption was that a request submitted with confidence is better than a perfect request submitted too late.
+The assumption was that a request submitted with confidence drives better outcomes under pressure.
+This also reduced back-and-forth clarification between customers and operators, helping contain service handling costs.

 Error handling and recovery were treated as first-class citizens.
 When something went wrong, the interface focused on: